Tag: Louis Jourdain

 Star Tribune, AP sue to open Jourdain trial:

 Both the Associated Press and the Minneapolis Star Tribune are suing to have the trial of Louis Jourdain open to the public.
-Jourdain was arrested in conjunction with the Red Lake shootings but the proceedings have remained close since he is being tried as a juvenile.
+Jourdain was arrested in conjunction with the Red Lake shootings, but the proceedings have remained close since he is being tried as a juvenile.

 I’m torn on this because on the one hand, I think a trial of this magnitude should be open to the public whether the suspect in question is a juvenile or not.
-On the other hand, though it irks me to no end to see the arrogance of the media who think it’s their God-given right to have complete access to any and all information no matter how sensitive the information is.
-As much as I personally would like to see the case opened up I think the media is once again way off base.
-They are not entitled to know everything.
+On the other hand, though, it irks me to no end to see the arrogance of the media who think it’s their God-given right to have complete access to any and all information, no matter how sensitive the information is.